Who is Boom Corals LLC?

 - If you wish to receive your order on a Saturday there is an extra charge.
 If you choose Saturday delivery in your order detail notes, you will be billed via Paypal an extra $20.00.

 - If you wish to do local pickup, choose that option when checking out, and contact me at firstname.lastname@example.org to arrange a day/time.
 I am located in COLGATE, WISCONSIN.

 - If the destination is lower than about 15F or the same temp here in Wisconsin, I may need to delay/reschedule shipping.
 I will contact you if this occurs.

 How do you pack your corals?

-- Corals are packed in styrofoam padded boxes, sealed in bags, double bagged, and padded with peanuts or other packing material to prevent shifting and leaks.
+- Corals are packed in styrofoam padded boxes, sealed in bags or hard containers, double bagged, and padded with peanuts or other packing material to prevent shifting and leaks.
 I look at the weather of the destination and will use a 40 hour heat pack if needed, or in extreme heat I will use a small bag of solid ice.
 Both are separated from the coral via packing material so that no direct contact is made with the bags.

 What is your DOA policy?

 - If you have a coral die, please contact me me at email@example.com and include pictures of any dead coral specimens.
 I will guarantee my coral for at least a week or two, anything beyond that let's try to find out what happened.
 I will work with you to make you happy.